jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.0.12 =
+* Adjusted selectors to work with themes and plugins that modify the quiz layout

 = 1.0.1 =
 * Updating the SlickQuiz jQuery plugin to commit 93a16427269df6f80215b02b44a9a1ddfd1d94b8.
 * Includes: Optional "Back" buttons